Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation infrastructure management: Constrained Optimization

 \section{Constrained Optimization}

 The life-cycle management problem is often accompanied by several constraints, e.g., long or short-term budgets, risk tolerance, and other imposed restrictions by various agencies.
-Depending on their nature, constrains are handled in this work through state augmentation or primal-dual optimization techniques based on Lagrangian multipliers.
+Depending on their nature, constrains are handled in this work through state augmentation or Lagrangian multipliers.